 Are you saving enough for your retirement?
 How are you comparing to other Americans?
-In this article we will be looking at average retirement savings by age group in the United States.
-This article is using information found in Economic Policy Institute’s The State of American Retirement article, which based their information on the Federal Reserve Board’s Survey of Consumer Finances.
+In this article, we will be looking at average retirement savings by age group in the United States.
+This article is using the information found in the Economic Policy Institute’s The State of American Retirement article, which based their information on the Federal Reserve Board’s Survey of Consumer Finances.

 The information presents here is similar, but not the same, as another article: Are You Wealthy?
 U.S. Net Worth by Age and Income

 Let’s say that the results are, well, not pretty.
 We should all be striving to be well above average based on the latest results.
 Here is a chart from EPI.org:

 Here is the same data tabulated for easier reading.

 |Age Group||Average Retirement Savings|

 This is kind of unbelievable to me.
 Among all working-age Americans, the average retirement savings is less than $100,000.
 Even the highest age group has an average savings of only $163,577.
 This means that most Americans are not going to be able to retire without help from Social Security, or they would have to continue to work.

 But this is the average.
 Here is the problem with looking at the average…the average net worth between Bill Gates and mine is about $52 billion…basically half of Bill Gates’ net worth…lol.